chaidiscovery/chai-lab/README.md

 ## Status

-Since this is an initial release, we expect to make some breaking changes to the API and are not guaranteeing backwards compatibility.
-We recommend pinning the current version in your requirements, i.e.:
+API is quite stable, but we recommend pinning the version in your requirements, i.e.:

 ```
 chai_lab==0.5.2